 Albania is a 28,748 km2 country situated in the heart of the European continent, in Southeast Europe.
-The country is small in kilometers but it has many natural landscapes, is rich in mineral and natural resources and its inhabitants have inherited unique traditions of their Illyrian ancestors.
+The country is small in kilometers but it has many natural landscapes and it is rich in mineral and natural resources, its inhabitants have inherited the unique traditions of their Illyrian ancestors.

-Located in the region called Balkans, Albania is bordered by Greece in the southeast, Macedonia in the east, Kosovo in northeast and Montenegro in the north.
-In front of it (bordered by the Adriatic Sea) in Italy.
+It is located in the region called the Balkans and bordered by Greece in the southeast, Macedonia in the east, Kosovo in the northeast and Montenegro in the north.
+In front of it (bordered by the Adriatic Sea) is Italy.
 The main airport is called Mother Theresa Airport, located in Rinas, between Tirana and Durres cities.

 The national currency is the lek (plural lekë,).
 The euro is widely accepted.